Digital Mental Health Resources for LGBTQ+ and Allies

 Protecting Mental Health in the LGBTQ+ Community

-10 Tampa Bay worked with Safe Space on this video that deals with why protecting the mental health of LGBTQ+ community members is so important.
+10 Tampa Bay worked with Safe Space on this video that discusses why protecting the mental health of LGBTQ+ community members is so important.

 Culturally Competent Care for LGBTQ Youth

-Available from the Suicide Prevention Resource Center, this video features the director of The Trevor Project as she discusses the importance of culturally sensitive and competent care.
+From the Suicide Prevention Resource Center, this video features the director of The Trevor Project as she explains the importance of culturally sensitive and competent care.

 LGBTQ Youth and Public Health

-Cynthia Hawk hosted a TED Talk to focus on the lack of public health resources for youth in the LGBTQ community and how others can help them.
+Cynthia Hawk’s TED Talk focusing on the lack of public health resources for youth in the LGBTQ community and how others can step in and fulfill the need.

 LGBTQ Mental Health Needs

-Sarah Aked has her MSW degree and uses her social work experience to talk about the growing mental health needs in the LGBTQ world.
+Sarah Aked, Master of Social Work (MSW), uses her experience to talk about the growing mental health needs in the LGBTQ world.

 Mental Health and Self-Care

-Choose your local PBS station to watch this video and learn more about the importance of self-care when it comes to your mental health as an LGBTQ+ member.
+Watch this video to learn more about the importance of self care when it comes to mental health.

 Books